xiaoli-dong/bioinfo_notebook/systemadmin/build_clusters_with_slurm.md

 sacctmgr list account
 ```
 # Restart a node
 After a node shutdown and upgrade, the node went to state down.
-The following command will bring the node from down state to idle state
+The following commands will bring the node from down state to idle state

 ```
+#If no jobs are currently running on the node:
-scontrol update nodename=my_node_name state=idle
+scontrol update nodename=computer_node_name state=idle

+#If jobs are running on the node:
+scontrol update nodename=computer_node_name state=resume
 ```

 # References

 * [Tasks for Account Coordinators](https://rcic.uci.edu/hpc3/account-control.html)